ncredinburgh/JavaForSmallTeams/specifics/700_beware_casts_and_generics_warnings.md

 }
 ```

-Normally objects placed into a collection should be of a single type, or of multiple types related by a common superclass or interface.
+Normally, objects placed into a collection should be of a single type or of multiple types related by a common superclass or interface.

-Here unrelated types have been placed into the same list with a String used to communicate some sort of information about how "processing" of a widget has failed.
+Here, unrelated types have been placed into the same list with a String used to communicate some sort of information about how "processing" of a widget has failed.

 The classic OO fix for this code would be to introduce a `ProcessResult` interface with two concrete implementations.